- Town Clerk

-If you need certified copies of vital records from our office either mail, email or call us in advance with your request so we can have the documents prepared ahead of time to either give you in person when you arrive or mail to you.
+If you need certified copies of vital records, you can submit a request to the Town Clerk's Office by mail, email or phone.
+We can prepare the documents ahead of time and either have them ready for you to pick up or mail them to you.
 We appreciate your cooperation in advance.

 How do I obtain copies of vital records (birth certificates, death certificates, marriage certificates)?

-- Mail your request Town Clerk 1 Summer Street Kennebunk ME 04043; include the Request Form, Proof of Lineage, copy of your Photo ID and payment.
+- Mail - You can mail your request to: Town Clerk 1 Summer Street Kennebunk ME 04043.
+Please include the completed Request Form, a copy of your Photo ID, Proof of Lineage (when necessary), and payment.

-By law, Maine birth records less than 75 years old, marriage records less than 50 years old, death records less than 25 years old and fetal deaths less than 50 years old are considered private.
-In order to inspect these documents or obtain copies, an individual must prove they are permitted by law to do so, Those authorized to view or obtain a copy of a vital record include:
+By law, Maine birth records less than 75 years old, marriage records less than 50 years old, and death records less than 25 years old are considered private.
+In order to obtain copies, an individual must prove they are permitted by law to do so.
+Those authorized to view or obtain a copy of a vital record include:

 - The person named on the record,